MATLAB/octave interfaces

 eps relative precision requested (generally between 1e-15 and 1e-1)

-s frequency locations of nonuniform targets on R, length-nk vector.
+s length-nk vector of frequency locations of nonuniform targets

 opts optional struct with optional fields controlling the following: